-Much to its credit, RTÉ has come good in the last week or so as Ireland’s national broadcaster.
+Much to its credit, RTÉ has come good in Spring 2021 as Ireland’s national broadcaster.
 By freely offering their 1982 Ulysses recordings, they have made Ireland’s most famous cultural asset accessible and yes, even enjoyable, to attempt.
 There’s never been a better time to take on one of literature’s notorious ‘beasts’ without feeling inadequate, exhausted or confused.

 You’ll need the following tools to get through Ulysses with ease: –